 *Adaptive Physical Education

 The goal of special education and related services is to support each child and address their individual needs.
 An Individualized Education Program (IEP) is developed in collaboration with parents, general education teachers, and special service staff on a yearly basis minimally.
-If you would like further information, please contact the Special Services Office at 847-842-3507.

 Below are some links that may be helpful.
 The Special Education Department provides links to other websites only as a convenience for persons who visit our website.
 Our agency does not guarantee the accuracy or propriety of any information, offered services, or products contained in any website linked directly or indirectly to ours.
 Therefore, reasonable efforts should be made to verify information and check out services or product offerings contained in any website.